 This Is Portugal’s Piece Of Ferrari Heaven

-Story and photography by Joel Araújo
+Photography by Joel Araújo

 Hello.
 My name is Joel.
 I’m 26 years old, and I’m a designer and classic car photographer.
 I daily-drive and am restoring my first car, an ’88 Toyota Starlet EP70 XL, and this was my visit to Ferrari Heaven.

 During an average Portuguese day—waking up, eating codfish and drinking wine, sleeping—my routine was suddenly interrupted by a phone call from Salvador Patrício Gouveia, fellow drummer and car aficionado, and one of the directors of Museu do Caramulo, which serves as the home of the Caramulo Motorfestival.

 Salvador had called to talk about Portugal’s second national sport, which is flirting with women, just after football (…soccer…) of course!
 He kept talking about these old ladies with funny names like Testarossa, Lusso, Mondial, Inter Vignale, and so on, and just wouldn’t stop chatting about it.
 I told him I wasn’t interested in his cougar hunting and only as I was putting down the phone, did he refer to something I’m really into: photography.